Dmitry-Borodkin/voidc/doc/tutorial.md

 the function `v_pointer_type` (to build "pointer to char" type).
 So, the first unit makes exactly this thing: it declares the `v_pointer_type` function...

-As is often the case in programming, it is best to read it *sdrawkcab*...
+As is often the case in programming, it is best to read it *sdrawkcab*:

-The last statement of the unit calls the function `v_add_symbol` to "declare" the `v_pointer_type` function.
+- The last statement of the unit calls the function `v_add_symbol` to "declare" the `v_pointer_type` function.
   The term "symbol" here denotes a symbol in the terminology of (JIT's) linker.

-The last but one statement builds the type of the `v_pointer_type` function.
+- The last but one statement builds the type of the `v_pointer_type` function.

+- The previous pair of statements (containing `v_store`) form the list of argument types for the `v_pointer_type` function.

+- And "finally", the first couple of statements prepare the memory (in stack) for the list of argument types.

+Many important details have been omitted for brevity.
+We'll come back to them later.

+The second unit, in similiar way as the first one, declares the `printf` function.
+Note the use of the `v_pointer_type` function.

+The third unit just calls the `printf`...

+### Language syntax (and semantics).

+In fact, Void as a language *has no* fixed/constant/static syntax/semantics...
+Instead, it has a minimalist "starter language" and a set of "language development" tools.
+Then the language is *developed*, and this development is organized into so-called "levels".

+For the moment (Jan 2022) there are only two levels:

+  - Level 0.0 - "starter language" and compiler API.
+  - Level 0.1 - control flow, grammars, expressions and declarations/definitions.

+Let's take a look of them closer.

+#### The Starter Language.